OmerAttias/-Elderly-Falling-Detection-/README.md

 ## "Image processing - line detection"

 For this part i had to filtering a lot of noise.
-The main mission was to detect your walking stick line as "clean" as possible.
+The main mission was to detect the walking stick line as "clean" as possible.

 Algorithm summary: